Reentry in Southern Indiana — the catch-22 of coming home to Seymour, Scottsburg, Austin, Crothersville, Madison, or Salem

 - Daily survival.
 Clothing, hygiene, phone, and food consume any small income, leaving nothing for ID fees, bus passes, or legal fees.

-The state spends hundreds of dollars per day to house and feed someone in prison, but then hands them out the door with $20, torn clothes, and a list of forms that cost money.
-The same people who were “too dangerous” to live in the community are now “too risky” for landlords and employers, even though they’ve served their time.
-Programs and funds exist (Second Chance Act grants, reentry-ID help, transitional housing) but they’re fragmented, under-funded, and hard to find without a phone, ID, address, or someone to help you call.
-The cycle isn’t an accident; it’s a system-designed bottleneck.
+The state spends hundreds of dollars a day housing and feeding someone in prison, then hands them $20 and a list of forms that cost money on the way out.
+People who were “too dangerous” to live in the community last week are “too risky” for landlords and employers this week — even after they’ve served their time.
+Programs and funding exist (Second Chance Act grants, reentry-ID help, transitional housing), but they’re fragmented, underfunded, and hard to find without a phone, ID, address, or somebody to help you make the call.
+This loop isn’t an accident.
+It’s a bottleneck the system built.

-7. Eight ID-process pitfalls that derail people who are doing everything “right”
+7. Eight ID pitfalls that derail people who are doing everything right

 Pitfall 1 — Procrastination by default

-Many assume, “I’ll get my ID when I get out,” but by release day they’re rushing through parole paperwork, finding a place, and hunting for food — not standing in line at the BMV.
-Best practice: pre-release coordination so birth certificates, state ID, and SSN replacements are ordered while still inside if possible.
-Procrastination turns the ID into an immediate-crisis task instead of a planned part of reentry.
+A lot of people assume “I’ll get my ID when I get out.”
+By release day they’re running parole paperwork, hunting for a place to sleep, and looking for food — not standing in line at the BMV.
+Better: get the ball rolling pre-release.
+Order birth certificates, state ID, and SSN replacements from inside if you can.
+Otherwise the ID becomes an immediate crisis instead of a planned step.

 Pitfall 2 — Not knowing the document chain